mihalyfodor/blockchain-hello/readme.md

 # Let's build a Blockchain

 I was interested in the technology for a while now, so after reading a couple of articles and guides I decided to roll my own.
-This will be split into sections, so if anyone wants to follow it will be easier to do so.

 ## Blocks and Chains